-- The text of the instrument - The relevant "Info Pack" in the Materials section from page 5-73 to 5-98 - The experience of the members of the group - 1.
+- The text of the instrument - The relevant "Info Pack" in the Materials section from page 5-71 to 5-96 - The experience of the members of the group - 1.
 Review the suggested format for presentation in the table "Main Features of International Human Rights Instruments" below. - 2.
 Decide on how your group will proceed to prepare the presentation.
 You may want to divide into sub-groups and work on different aspects of the presentation or you may choose to work as a whole group. - 3.
 Summarize the results of your discussion on a flipchart version of the table.
-Choose one or two spokespersons to deliver the presentation in plenary. - 1.
-Other aspects to consider as you examine the instrument: - Differences between rights that address individuals or groups - Interpretation of the instrument in regional instruments, national legislations and constitutions - General Comments by the UN Human Rights Committees on certain rights a Participatory Approach:
+Choose one or two spokespersons to deliver the presentation in plenary. - 4.
+Other aspects to consider as you examine the instrument: - Differences between rights that address individuals or groups - Interpretation of the instrument in regional instruments, national legislations and constitutions - General Comments by the UN Human Rights Committees on certain rights

-Implementing

-Effective Presentations (p.
-5-45)
+Implementing a Participatory Approach: Effective Presentations (p.
+5-43)

 Main features of International Human Rights Instruments

 Name of Instrument: Date of Entry into Force: Number of States Parties:

 1) Rights protected

+2) Obligations imposed on the State -

 2) Obligations imposed on the State

-2) Limitations

 3) Limitations

+5

-4) Duties/Responsibilities imposed on the pub lic
+4) Duties/Responsibilities imposed on the pul blic

-5) Mechanisms for monitoring compliance
+5) Mechanisms for monitoring compliance -

+, 01

 6) Optional protocol(s) and purpose

 7) Other special characteristics